salma71/sinatra_todo_app/README.md

  - run shotgun to open the app
  - open the local host in your web browser
  - start by hitting sign-up button
+**Note** You have to enter a proper email to be allowed to signup to the application.